 When it comes to getting a promotional campaign right, nothing is more important than having the right information.
 This is where in-store analytics come into play.
-We talked about this in our previous post.
-Now we are going to take this a step further and analyze the conversion funnel of some of the products shown in the promotional flyer we analyzed in our previous article and their effectiveness within the promotion.
+Now we are going to take this a step further and learn how to calculate the conversion funnel for grocery retailers of some of the promotions offered in their flyers.
+Check out our previous article where we explained how to measure their effectiveness within the promotion.

 One of the great advantages of our metrics is that they allow us to see the performance of the various products, as well as identify those that are not receiving the attention we expected.
 Thus, we will review as well some actions marketing managers can implement in each step of the conversion funnel in order to improve the numbers.